MysteryMystery/MysteryMystery.github.io/_posts/2022-09-19-share-the-love.md

 avatar_url: /img/share-the-love.png
 title: Share the Love
-lead: A C# backend paired with a React frontend.
-Made for sharing embed links.
+lead: A C# backend paired with a React frontend and deployed to a raspberry pi using docker-compose.
 description: This project is currently private.
 I can add you as a collaborator on request.
 website_url: https://github.com/MysteryMystery/share-the-love
 ---

-A current work in progress, a web application written in Dotnet (Entity Framework) core & ReactJs which is acting as a way to learn new technologies in my spare time.
-Currently, a build pipeline has been set up using CircleCI.
+Share the love is a simple web app made for sharing embed links from sites such as youtube and vimeo, and storing them all in one place.
+This application comprises of a React.js frontend, Dotnet Core 6 backend using Entity Framework to facilitate the data access layer and scaffold migrations which are applied to the SQL Server database.
+Due to licensing issues I am currently in the process of migrating this to Postgres SQL so that the database server can be containerised on the arm32v7 architecture.